Dylan-Jacquet/Dylan-Jacquet/README.md

-- 🔭 I’m student in Computer Graphic Design at the Technical College of Liege
+- 🔭 I’m a student in Computer Graphic Design at the Technical College of Liege

 - 🌱 I’m currently learning Laravel and Flutter